Bapth-dej/elm-workshop/Step11/README.md

 For these more advanced routes, we need to use a parser and more exactly the [`Url.Parser` module](https://package.elm-lang.org/packages/elm/url/latest/Url-Parser).

-This is pretty much the same thing that with JSON decoders – we're describing what we expect to find and we check that pattern against the URL.
+This is pretty much the same thing as with JSON decoders – we're describing what we expect to find and we check that pattern against the URL.

 For example, the following parser can be used to recognize the path `/categories/13/details`: `Parser.s "categories" </> Parser.int </> s "details"`.
 Here is how you could use it:=